emnify/product-docs/docs/events/event-types.md

 ### Purge location

 Device is unreachable or switched off, and the network doesn't know its location.
-The device status will show as **Offline** in the [emnify Portal](usage#emnify-portal).
+The device status will appear as **Offline** in the [emnify Portal](usage#emnify-portal).

 **Example**: The network deletes the routing information for a mobile-terminated call or mobile-terminated short message and marks the device not reachable.